Impact

 Risk and Exploitability

 The overall risk is high, reflected in a CVSS score of 8.7.
-Although no EPSS score is published and the vulnerability is not listed in the CISA KEV catalog, the attack requires only low‑privilege authenticated access.
+The EPSS score is 0.00423, indicating a very low but non‑zero probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, but the attack requires only low‑privilege authenticated access.
 An attacker can easily exercise the editor function if they possess any of the roles mentioned, making the validation path widely available.
 Once the malicious code is uploaded, remote execution is achieved without additional privilege escalation, underscoring the critical nature of the vulnerability.

 OpenCVE Enrichment